srouhi/Resume-Job-Matcher/README.md

 # 🤖 Resume-Job Matcher AI

-Match your resume to any job description with AI — get instant feedback, missing skills, and improvement tips.
+Match your resume to any job description with AI, get instant feedback, missing skills, and improvement tips.

 Built with NLP, embeddings, keyword extraction, and large language models.
 Hosted on [Hugging Face Spaces](https://huggingface.co/spaces/Srouhi/resume-job-matcher) with Streamlit.